10 Common Birds in Ontario- How to Attract & Food

 You can observe beautiful birds in Ontario, Canada.
 Their melodic songs and aesthetic appearance will bewitch you.
 Some common birds in Ontario include the Blue Jay, the American Robin, the Northern Cardinal, the Downy Woodpecker, the Canada Goose, the Common Loon, and others.

-Most Common Birds in Ontario
+10 Most Common Birds in Ontario –

-1. The Blue Jay:
+1. The Blue Jay

-The blue jay is a beautiful bird with a black neck and head, white chest, and blue wings.
-A long tail is also on it.
 Blue jays are very intelligent and resourceful; they often hide nuts for later consumption.

 They are well known for being extremely talkative birds, using various calls and sounds to communicate.
 Blue jays are common birds in southern Ontario.

-Its clutch normally contains 3–5 eggs, which are then incubated for 2–3 weeks.
+• Its clutch normally contains 3–5 eggs, which are then incubated for 2–3 weeks.

-How to attract:
+1.3.
+How to Attract:

-Attract blue jays from the tree branches by hanging gleaming objects like ornaments and foil wrapping paper.
-You can also keep bird baths and bird feeders in your yard.
+• You can also keep bird baths and bird feeders in your yard.
 They enjoy clean and shiny things.

-1. The American Robin:
+2. The American Robin

-The American robin is also well known as the songbird.
+It is also well known as the songbird.
 These birds are known for singing early in the day.

 They mostly eat earthworms, beetles, and caterpillars.
 But in winter, they eat fruits and berries.